ZYYSny/zyysny.github.io/content/en/authors/admin/_index.md

 ---

-I am a pre-tenured associate professor in the School of Computer Science at Fudan University and the director of <span style="color: #0cc977; font-weight: bold;">Nebula AI Group (NAIG)</span>.
+I am a tenured associate professor in the College of Computer Science and Artificial Intelligence at Fudan University now.
+Before that, I was a pre-tenured associate professor in the School of Computer Science at Fudan University and the director of <span style="color: #0cc977; font-weight: bold;">Nebula AI Group (NAIG)</span>.
 Before I joined Fudan, I got a PhD degree in computer science from the University of Hong Kong, advised by [Professor Yizhou Yu](https://i.cs.hku.hk/~yzyu/).
-I received a MS degree in electronic engineering from Tsinghua University at 2015 and a BS degree in optical information science and technology from Huazhong University of Science and Technology at 2012.
+I received an MS degree in Electronic Engineering from Tsinghua University in 2015 and a BS degree in Optical Information Science and Technology from Huazhong University of Science and Technology in 2012.

 <span style="color: #0cc977; font-weight: bold;">NAIG</span> focuses on developing edge-cutting theories and technologies in AI.
-Our team works on three sub-research areas, including visual recognition and interpretable deep learning, protein structure prediction, and service robots with self-awareness.
+Our team focuses on three sub-research areas: computer vision and machine learning, embodied intelligence for humanoid robots, and AI fundamentals and applications.

-- <span style="color: #E40B07; font-weight: bold;">Visual Recognition and Intepretable Deep Learning:</span> We study metric learning, weakly supervised learning, few-shot learning, meta learning and their applications with computer vision.
+- <span style="color: #E40B07; font-weight: bold;">Computer Vision and Machine Learning:</span> We study metric learning, weakly supervised learning, few-shot learning, meta learning, and their applications with computer vision.
 Our goal is building learning systems capable of understanding our visual world.
-- <span style="color: #E40B07; font-weight: bold;">Protein Structure Prediction and Drug Discovery:</span> We study deep learning methods to infer the 3-D structures of proteins from their amino acid sequences.
-We aim to predict the binding properties of drug molecules and proteins to identify potential new medicines.
+- <span style="color: #E40B07; font-weight: bold;">Embodied Intelligence for Humanoid Robots:</span> We aim to build a digital brain for humanoid robots, enabling them to perceive, learn, reason, make decisions, plan, and control their bodies and external objects just like humans.
+Our goal is to integrate intelligent services into daily life through robots.
-- <span style="color: #E40B07; font-weight: bold;">Robots with Self-awareness and Cognitive Intelligence:</span> Enabling self-awareness in autonomous intelligent systems is essential for artificial general intelligence (AGI).
-Our team focuses on developing cognitive theories and technologies for self-evaluation and meta reasoning in humanoid robots.
+- <span style="color: #E40B07; font-weight: bold;"> AI Fundamentals and Applications of AI:</span> NAIG also focuses on the evolution of foundational AI theories and algorithms, while striving to develop new cognitive computing architectures.
+Additionally, we aim to leverage AI to accelerate research in fundamental disciplines such as protein structure analysis and drug discovery.